 Conda is a package manager for Python, CPP and other packages.

-Currently, SINGA has conda packages (Python 2.7 and Python 3.6) for Linux and MacOSX.
+Currently, SINGA has conda packages for Linux and MacOSX.
 Miniconda3 is recommended to use with SINGA.
 After installing miniconda, execute the one of the following commands to install SINGA.

 If there is no error message from